MetaCommunity/dobelle-app/README.md

 _(TBD.
 See also: "Integration with ASDF," following; "Initial Summary", following.
 Context: "Desktop Applications")_

+* Class: `CLIM-APPLICATION`
+    * Description: Essentially, this class would provide at least an interface onto both of `CLIM:MAKE-APPLICATION-FRAME` and `CLIM:RUN-FRAME-TOP-LEVEL`.
+        * In the first instance, some specific attention should be made for the `:CALLING-FRAME` argument, specificaly for any `CLIM-APPLICTION` representing a nested CLIM application frame.
+        * Extensionally, some attention should also be made to the `:FRAME-MANAGER` argument to `MAKE-APPLICATION-FRAME`, and correspondingly, `CLIM:FIND-FRAME-MANAGER` -- this may serve to allow for selecting a specific display in a mult-head configuration, or for selecting a specific frame manager for a CLIM environment applying multiple ports, or for creating an application frame on a remote X server.
+        * Some additional functionality may be provided as to present a convenient interface for 'splash screen' display, in any image format supported by McCLIM and the respective port implementation.
+        * See also:
+            * `CLIM:*DEFAULT-FRAME-MANAGER`
+            * `CLIM:FIND-PORT`
+            * `#+MCCLIM` `CLIMI:FIND-DEFAULT-SERVER-PATH`.
+        * Note moreover that `CLIM:FIND-PORT` may result in a new `PORT` instance being created, such as with the following form is evaluated in McCLIM: `(clim:find-port :server-path '(:clx :display ":0"))` .
+        * This may be applied as onto integration with SSH tunneling (To Do: Develop usage cases)
+* Related Concepts
+    * Port [CLIM]
+    * Frame Manager [CLIM]
+    * _Concerning CLX_
+        * Xauth (X Window System architecture)
+        * SSH tunnelling (X Window System architecture; OpenSSL; PuTTY)
+    * _Concerning the McCLIM Gtkairo backend_
+        * ?

 #### Application Initialization

 _(TBD.
 See also: "Integration with ASDF," following)_